UK PM May faces backlash over treatment of 'Windrush generation' of migrants

 British media have reported cases such as a man who was denied treatment for cancer and a special needs teaching assistant who lost his job after being accused of being illegal immigrants despite living in Britain for more than 40 years.

+“This should not happen to people who have been longstanding pillars of our community,” he said.

+Interior minister Amber Rudd is set to announce a team to ensure no one will lose services or entitlements, and that if people apply for new documents, the usual fees will be waived, the BBC reported.

-The British government last week refused a request from the high commissioners of 12 Caribbean nations for a dedicated meeting on this subject at the Commonwealth Heads of Government Meeting in London this week.
+The British government last week refused a request from the high commissioners of 12 Caribbean nations for a dedicated meeting on the subject at the Commonwealth Heads of Government Meeting in London this week.

-May will hold talks on the issue with counterparts from Caribbean nations this week and she only became aware of a request for a meeting on Monday morning, her spokesman said.
+May only became aware of a request for a meeting on Monday morning, and will discuss the issue with counterparts from Caribbean nations this week, her spokesman said.

-“She is aware that many people are unlikely to have documents that are over 40 years old and she is clear that no one with the right to be here will be made to leave,” the spokesman said.
+“She is aware that many people are unlikely to have documents that are over 40 years old, and she is clear that no one with the right to be here will be made to leave,” the spokesman said.

-A Home Office official said the rejection was because the subject of the meeting was not clear.
+A Home Office official said the rejection had been because the subject of the meeting was not clear.

-An online petition calling for an amnesty for those who arrived in Britain from Commonwealth countries in the Caribbean as children and a lowering of the level of documentary proof required from people who have lived here since they were children has now attracted more than 136,000 signatures.
+An online petition calling for an amnesty for those who arrived in Britain from Commonwealth countries in the Caribbean as children, and a lowering of the level of documentary proof required from people who have lived here since they were children, has now attracted more than 136,000 signatures.

-Additional reporting By Elizabeth Piper; editing by Guy Faulconbridge
+Additional reporting By Elizabeth Piper; editing by Guy Faulconbridge and Kevin Liffey